SingleScenes

 by Sarah Smart

-Q. A year ago, my boyfriend finally proposed to me, but he didn’t have the money to buy me a ring, so he asked me to buy my own ring, and he would reimburse me later.
-Out of excitement and against my better judgment, I went out and bought a ring that I couldn’t really afford.
+Q. A year ago, my boyfriend of three years finally proposed to me, but he didn’t have the money to buy me a ring,.
+So, he asked me to buy my ring, and he would reimburse me later.
+Therefore, out of excitement and against my better judgment, I went out and bought a ring that I couldn’t afford.
 Since that time, he called off the engagement and is refusing to reimburse me for the purchase of the ring.
 I want to take him to court and try to get my money back, but everyone says I don’t have a case, and that I would look ridiculous.
 What do you say?

 A. You can certainly try your luck in small claims court.
-You have nothing to lose, and you might have a case.
-Meanwhile, I suggest you wear the ring, but don’t ignore or forget the lesson.
+You have nothing to lose, and you might have a case for Breach Of Promise.
+Meanwhile, I suggest you try to sell the ring, but don’t ignore or forget the lesson.

-Q. I met a woman online who lived in another state, and we began a long distance relationship with talks of marriage.
-After seeing each other for about eight months, I decided to allow her to come and live with me.
+Q. I met a woman online who lived in another state, and we began a long-distance relationship with talks of marriage.
+After not meeting each other for about eight months, I decided to allow her to come live with me.
 She quit her job and moved here and it’s been hell ever since.
 She can’t find a job and now that we’re living together, I can’t stand her.
 She’s a slob, and I’m seriously bored with her company.
 But I can’t get her to leave after telling her I’m no longer interested in getting married.
 What can I do?

 Got a problem or a confession?
 We’ve got the answer.
 Send us your scenarios regarding The Single Life to beingsinglemagazine@gmail.com and put SingleScenes in the subject line.